 I hope you find this useful, do not hesitate in making more questions! almost 7 years ago

 You shouldn't miss Rambla de Montevideo.La Rambla has to be the life blood of Montevideo - an artery that links the entire coastline of this wonderful city.
 It stretches for miles and whilst in principle is only a walking path, it actually has something for everyone.
 If I were you, I will Intentionally pick a hotel right on the Rambla...hahaha.
 It is alive day and night and the heart of the city. ;) The best time is of course the sunset - unforgettable views.

 Eat a meal at the Mercado del Puerto, dating from 1868, and browse the arts and handicrafts shops.
 There are strolling musicians and artists. :)

 And oh, in your travel, don't forget comfortable, low-heeled shoes, like our favorite espadrilles.
 These days,they are really handy , not only for the countryside, but also for sightseeing along cobblestone streets and long beach walks.
-And if you are in quest for come comfortable shoes, I usually buy flats from http://lasambucalifestyle.com/en/30-espadrilles , I hope this helps :) over 6 years agoAnswered by Sara Tagami via Travellr.com
+And if you are in quest for come comfortable shoes, I usually buy flats from http://lasambucalifestyle.com/en/30-espadrilles , I hope this helps :) almost 7 years agoAnswered by Sara Tagami via Travellr.com